A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: CONCLUSION

 \section{CONCLUSION}

-In conclusion, we presented a comparative analysis of rigorous and effective index-based methods along with a hybridized CWT framework.
-We introduced a deviation metric $\delta$, which, in terms of band-edge quasi-BIC modes, quantifies the discrepancy between a rigorous method and the associated hybridized CWT theory framework.
+In conclusion, we present a comparative analysis of rigorous and effective-index-based methods, along with a CWT framework relevant to square-lattice PhC patterns.
+We introduced an absolute deviation metric $\delta$ that, in the context of at-$\Gamma$ BIC states, quantifies the discrepancy between a given rigorous method and its corresponding hybridized CWT framework.

-For the single-lattice PCSEL, the hybridized CWT framework predicts a phase transition associated with the breakdown of symmetry protection of the quasi-BIC states at a hole filling factor of $ff\approx 14\%$, manifested by an exponential increase in $\delta$.
-In contrast, neither the rigorous methods nor 3D-CWT alone reveal this transition, instead indicating a permanently symmetry-protected or symmetry-broken phase, respectively.
-Importantly, the hybridized CWT framework does not capture the growing asymmetry $\alpha_\text{A}-\alpha_\text{B}$ between the quasi-BIC states, as predicted by the rigorous methods, but it correctly identifies the qualitative change in their behavior at $ff\approx14\%$.
+For the single-lattice PCSEL, the hybridized CWT framework predicts a sharp, simultaneous transition of the at-$\Gamma$ BIC states into their leaky quasi-BIC counterparts at a critical hole filling factor $ff\approx 14\%$, manifested by an exponential increase in $\delta$.
+In contrast, 3D-CWT predicts unrealistically strong symmetry protection of the states in the leaky-mode regime, whereas rigorous methods indicate a thresholdless increase in the radiation constants and a growing asymmetry $\alpha_\text{A}-\alpha_\text{B}$ with increasing $ff$.
+Nevertheless, we expect that further refinement of the rigorous numerical models may better resolve and sharpen the individual phase transitions of modes A and B, thereby overcoming the inability of the CWT framework to distinguish between the states in the leaky-mode regime.

-In the double-lattice PCSEL, symmetry protection of the quasi-BIC modes is lifted as a result of symmetry breaking of the underlying square lattice.
+In the double-lattice PCSEL, symmetry protection of the BIC states is lifted as a result of symmetry breaking of the underlying square lattice.
 However, a non-zero deviation metric $\delta$ reveals that both the hybridized CWT framework and 3D-CWT predict the mode asymmetry $\alpha_\text{B}>\alpha_\text{A}$, which is opposite in sign to that obtained from rigorous methods.
 Accordingly, the near-linear increase of $\delta$ as a function of $ff_1$ and $\Delta$ indicates a simultaneous increase in the asymmetry magnitude and in the discrepancy between the hybridized and rigorous approaches.
-Given the consistent agreement between FEM and FMM throughout this study, we conclude that the CWT-based prediction of a lossier mode B is likely misleading.
-Moreover, a proper formulation of the CWT framework, if achieved, is expected to yield the asymmetry $|\kappa_{\text{2D}-}|>|\kappa_{\text{2D}+}|$, which is opposite in sign to the condition currently enforced by the CWT framework.
+Given the consistent agreement between FEM and FMM throughout this study, we conclude that the CWT-based prediction of a lossier mode B is likely unphysical.
+Moreover, a proper formulation of the CWT framework, if achievable, is expected to yield the asymmetry $|\kappa_{\text{2D}-}|>|\kappa_{\text{2D}+}|$, which is opposite to the relation currently enforced by the CWT framework.
+It is worth emphasizing the distinction between symmetry-broken quasi-BIC states in Type I PCSELs and leaky quasi-BIC states in Type II PCSELs.